John Robins (comedian): Career

 In February 2019 Robins launched a YouTube channel called Bad Golf with friend and fellow comedian Alex Horne.
 As of November 2021, they have more than 50,000 subscribers.
 Following the popularity of the channel, Robins received a kit sponsorship, with Puma's golf brand Cobra providing him with new clubs, bag and clothing.

 After five years broadcasting on Radio X (previously XFM), the Elis James and John Robins show aired its final episode on the station on Saturday 30 March 2019.
 On 2 April 2019, Robins announced that he and Elis James would be hosting a new show on BBC Radio 5 Live.
 The BBC show has been broadcast since 31 May 2019, and all episodes are downloadable as podcasts.

 Robins returned to Edinburgh in 2019 with the show Hot Shame.

 In October 2019 Elis and John launched a new podcast How Do You Cope?...with Elis and John on BBC Radio 5 Live.
 It features Elis and John talking to celebrities about mental health issues they have faced.
 In 2024 the show won the "Radio Times Moment Of The Year" award at the ARIAS for an edition in which John Robins revealed his struggle with alcohol addiction and his journey to recovery.

 Robins has since 2021 shared his thoughts, feelings and significant moments from his life in the newsletter The John Robins Vibemail.

 Robins launched a podcast in April 2021, The Moon Under Water, with fellow comedian and friend Robin Allender.
 In each episode a guest chats about their dream pub.
 The pair left the podcast in 2023 and were replaced as "landlord" by Robbie Knox.

 In 2023 Robins presented his show Howl at the Edinburgh Festival Fringe, performing it and a Work in Progress show daily during the month of the festival.
 He then toured the show Howl, constructed of both shows, discussing recent changes in his life and his new sobriety.

 Robins appeared as a contestant on the seventeenth series of the Channel 4 show Taskmaster which launched in March 2024.
 He won the series.
+As the winner of his series he competed in the fourth installment of the Taskmaster Champion of Champions, taking on the last four other winners Andy Zaltzman, Maisie Adam, Mathew Baynton and Sam Campbell.
+The episode aired on December 22nd 2025.

-In November 2024 Robins along with his broadcasting partners, Elis James and producer Dave Masterman announced that they would be touring England Scotland and Wales, but not Ireland in 2025 in a production of Elis & John: That Feels Significant Live!
+In 2025 Robins and Elis James staged a tour called Elis & John: That Feels Significant: Live! alongside their podcast's producer, Dave Masterman.

 In February 2025, Robins announced that How Do You Cope? would return, no longer on the BBC and without Elis James co-hosting.
-In September, he announced he was publishing a memoir entitled Thirst: The Twelve Drinks That Changed My Life, discussing his battle with alcoholism.
+In September, he announced that in 2026 he would be publishing a memoir entitled Thirst: Twelve Drinks That Changed My Life, discussing his relationship with alcohol and later battle with alcoholism.